mpenet/thera/README.md

 Extensible Cassandra Client with schema support.

-It is a work in progress.
+It is a work in progress and it is not really usable for now.

 ## Goal / Why